uber-archive/pyflame/README.md

 pyflame -s 60 -r 0.10 PID
 ```

+### Ptrace Permissions Errors

-You'll need appropriate permissions to `PTRACE_ATTACH` the process.
-Typically
+To run Pyflame you'll need appropriate permissions to `PTRACE_ATTACH` the
-this means that you'll need to invoke `pyflame` as root, or as the same user as
+process.
+Typically this means that you'll need to invoke `pyflame` as root, or
-the process you're trying to profile.
-If you have errors running it as the
+as the same user as the process you're trying to profile.
+If you have errors
-correct user then you probably have `ptrace_scope` set to a value that's too
+running it as the correct user then you probably have `ptrace_scope` set to a
-restrictive.
-This is the default in Debian Jessie.
+value that's too restrictive.
+For instance, Debian Jessie ships with a default
+restrictive `ptrace_scope`.
+This will also manifest by being unable to use `gdb
+-p` as an unprivileged user by default.

 To see the current value: